HazzyWan/Hackathon3.0-Story-Based/README.md

 - Decision-based gameplay with consequences
 - Object-oriented design for modularity and extensibility
 - Linked lists for efficient management of game objects
+- History file that tracks the player's current location and actions

 ## How to Play
 1. Launch the game on your preferred platform.